 Georgia Medicaid’s Community Care Services Program (CCSP) operates under the Elderly and Disabled Waiver.
 CCSP is a program designed to help frail older adults remain living in their own homes or communities and to receive services in those locations as an alternative to nursing homes.
 Sometimes referred to as a nursing home diversion program, this type of program helps the state keep nursing home costs low and is generally preferred by families.

-To qualify for CCSP, individuals must first qualify for Georgia Medicaid.
-Applicants must be residents of Georgia, and functional and financial eligibility requirements must be met.
+To qualify for CCSP, individuals must be Georgia residents who first qualify for Georgia Medicaid.
+There are also functional and financial eligibility requirements that must be met.
 Functionally, applicants must have physical limitations and require the level of care provided in a nursing home.
 Documentation from a doctor indicating this is the case must be provided.
-Make note, CCSP recognizes Alzheimer’s disease and related dementias as conditions that limits one physically.
+CCSP recognizes Alzheimer’s disease and related dementias as conditions that limits one physically.

 The CCSP program provides a variety of services and supports to individuals in their homes or in non-nursing home residential care.
 Services are determined on a case-by-case basis and can include any of the ones mentioned below.
 Program participants are given the flexibility (within limits) to select from whom they receive these care services.
 Providers must be qualified and willing to accept the Medicaid payment rates.

 More information about the CCSP waiver is available on this downloadable fact sheet.
 To apply for this program, individuals should contact their local Area Agency on Aging.
-One can also call 866-552-4464.
-Once the AAA has screened the applicant and there are available slots for new participants, the applicant must complete the Medicaid application through the Division of Family and Children Services, if they are not already enrolled in Georgia Medicaid.
+One can also call Georgia Cares at 866-552-4464.
+For those not already enrolled in Georgia Medicaid, once the AAA has screened the applicant, and there are available slots for new participants, the applicant must complete the Medicaid application through the Department of Human Services’ Division of Family and Children Services.